XML RSS

 Alzheimer's Disease (AD) is a degenerative and progressive deterioration of the memory and mental functions, a state of mind commonly referred to as dementia.

-In this condition, there is a reduced level of acetylcholine, a key neurotransmitter that transmit signals in the brain.
-The formation of neuro-fibrillary tangle and plaques are "scars" composed of deposits of various proteins and cellular debris.
+With this condition, there is a reduced level of acetylcholine, a key neurotransmitter that transmit signals in the brain.
+The formation of neuro-fibrillary tangle and plaques are “scars” composed of deposits of various proteins and cellular debris.
 This results in massive loss of brain cells, reducing brain density, leading to deterioration of mental functions.

 Symptoms of Alzheimer's Disease

-Signs of Alzheimer's Disease usually begins subtly.
+Signs of Alzheimer’s Disease usually begins subtly.
 Early signs are poor performance at the workplace, with poor concentration.
-Sufferers may begin to forget recent events, or experience anxiety, depression, fears, and other personality changes.

 In the early stages, judgment and abstract thinking may be impaired.
 Speech patterns may change, causing the person to use wrong words, and difficulty in finding appropriate words when speaking.
-An inability to interpret visual cues may also make driving a difficult task.
-During this stage, immediate change in lifestyle and nutrition may be able to reverse the condition.

 At advanced stages, sufferers may begin to behave unusually, and their emotions may change unpredictably and rapidly.
 They start forgetting people's names and get lost on their way to the store.